 AMI makes it easier and faster to recover an instance in case of a disaster or failure of the instance, and therefore, automating this process is the way to go.

-In this blog-post, let me take you through the steps involved in automating the AMI backups and cleanups using AWS Lambda.
+In this blog-post, let me take you through the steps involved in automating the AMI backups and cleanups using AWS Lambda (also, automate AMI Backups and Cleanups with ELB tags, using AWS Lambda)

 The process, generally comprises of the following steps: